Claude-Anne Lopez: Franklin Papers Project

 In the 1950s, Yale began a project in collaboration with the American Philosophical Society of Philadelphia, to publish the papers of Benjamin Franklin.
 (Thirty-seven volumes had been published by 2005.)

 Lopez began working on the project, transcribing and translating papers from French, and later from Italian and German.
 Recognizing that she had insights to contribute, she published some articles on Franklin's personal life and was promoted to editor.

 She went on to write and publish three major studies of his life concentrating on his private life.
 Her "former Yale colleague Jonathan Dull ranks Lopez as one of the 20th century's great Franklin scholars."

 Her 1975 work, The Private Franklin: The Man and His Family, revealed new information.
 A review in The New England Quarterly, noting the difficulty of defining Franklin's character, described it as a "superb book [that] provides most of the essential ingredients for a judgment, including some new materials and scores of ingenious perceptions."
 It won a PEN award for history in 1976.

 In addition to serving as associate editor of the Franklin Papers Project, Lopez was a senior research scholar in the Department of History.
 She appeared as a guest speaker on a variety of television talk shows, including the PBS Think Tank, and its Was Benjamin Franklin the First American?, which aired 29 May 2003.

 In 2002, Lopez was the adviser to the PBS mini-series, Benjamin Franklin, directed by Ellen Hovde and Muffie Meyer.
 It won a Primetime Emmy Award.

-She was also a co-founder of the Friends of Franklin, devoted to study and preservation of his works.
+She was also a co-founder of the Friends of Franklin, devoted to the study and preservation of his works.
 She participated in the Creativity Foundation, established in 2000 in honor of Franklin.